Blockstream/gdk/docs/source/gdk-json.rst

 .. code-block:: json

     {
-        "datadir": "/path/to/datadir"
+        "datadir": "/path/to/store/data"
+        "tordir": "/path/to/store/tor/data"
     }

-:datadir: An optional directory which the gdk will use to store encrypted data
+:datadir: An optional directory which gdk will use to store encrypted data
          relating to sessions.
-If omitted no local storage will be used, note that this may significantly decrease the performance of some calls.
+If omitted no local storage will be used, note that this will significantly decrease the performance of some calls and make login in particular much slower.
+:tordir: An optional directory for tor state data, used when the internal tor
+         implementation is enabled in :ref:`net-params`.
+Note that each process using the library at the same time requires its own distinct directory.
+         If not given, a subdirectory ``"tor"`` inside ``"datadir"`` is used.

 .. _net-params: